atomaszewicz/X-Files/RStudio/Analysis.md

 *Conspiracy* episodes, aka *mytharc*, are those that feature Mulder and Scully investigating the series-arcing government conspiracy about aliens.
 Then we have the *monster of the week* (*motw*) episodes which are one-off investigations of paranormal or otherwise mysterious events.
 Most episodes fit easily into one of the two categories but sometimes elements of one bleed into the other.
 After straining my personal knowledge and memory of the show, I decided to work with the classifications done by the phenomenal website http://www.insidethex.co.uk (they have transcribed every episode of the show by-hand!) <sup> [1] </sup>.

-To keep track of the type I created a column titled '*motw*' and classified each episode as 'Y' or 'N'.
+To keep track of the type I created a column titled 'motw' and classified each episode with 'Y' or 'N'.

 The only other big decision for this project is whether or not to include the 10th season revival from 2016.
 Though the series creator and executive producer Chris Carter are back on the series, along with some of the main writers and other staff <sup> [2] </sup> <sup> [3] </sup, I believe that too much time has passed, and too much has changed for it to be a useful comparison.
 Thus I have decided to only use the original run of seasons 1-9 in my analysis.

 ## First Look

 The X-Files average and median episode score is 8.1/10 with a standard deviation of 0.7, with the highest and lowest rated episodes scoring 9.4 and 6.0 respectively.
 There are 125 *motw* shows, which average a score of 7.8, and 76 *mytharc* episodes which average 8.5.
 So the *mytharc* episodes are a little above average, and the *monster* episodes a little below.
-As the more formulaic and predicatble of the two, as well as over 60% of total episodes, it's no great suprise that the *motw* episodes finish below average
+As the more formulaic and predicatble of the two, and seen by some as filler, it's no great suprise that the *motw* episodes finish below average.

 ![rate_box_jitter](https://raw.githubusercontent.com/atomaszewicz/X-Files/master/RStudio/Plots/rate_box_jitter.png)

 ## Seasons change...

-Much to my surprise there is not a single season that has average *mytharc* shows finishing behind average *motw* shows.
+Not a single season has average *mytharc* shows finishing behind average *motw* shows.
 Though I like the alien conspiracy episodes more in general, towards the end of the series they get a little disjointed, outlandish, and confusing (yes, even for a show about monsters and aliens).
 This difference isn't nominal either, two thirds of the seasons see the two episode types ratings split by over 0.6 points.

-All but the final season's *mytharc* ratings are above the series' average score of 8.1, and only two of the middle season's *motw* scores are above this average.
+All but the final season's *mytharc* ratings are above the series' average score of 8.1, and only two season's *motw* scores are above this average.

 ![season_avg_type](https://raw.githubusercontent.com/atomaszewicz/X-Files/master/RStudio/Plots/season_avg_type.png?raw=TRUE)